bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_DistributionBoardTypeDispatchingBoard/Documentation.md

-Properties in this property set are applicable for the dispatching board type of distribution frame.
+Properties for _IfcDistributionBoard_ with PredefinedType _DISPATCHINGBOARD_.